This Page Find: (Please scroll down)

 determine whether the work was really necessary.
 As well, if the Board determines that there are serious maintenance problems in the rental unit or building, the Board may: dismiss the landlord’s application, or require the landlord to prove to the Board that the problems have been fixed before they can charge the approved increase.
 The landlord and tenant can agree to a rent increase above the guideline if they agree that the landlord will do major repairs or renovations, buy new equipment for the rental unit, or add a new service for the tenant.
 This agreement must be in writing.
 The proper form for this agreement (Form N10) is available from the Board.
 The highest increase that can be agreed to is 3% above the guideline.

 Legal increases for the year--In most cases, by the Landlord can only increase a Tenant's rent by the guildline set each year by the Ministry of Municipal Affairs and Housing.
-The guideline for rent increase for 2012 is 3.1% and for 2013 is 2.5%
+The guideline for rent increase for 2015 is 1.6%

 The Landlord must issue Tenant's an cheque for interest on the last month's rent that they are holding every year.
 This amount is also based the above numbers.